Election-Tech-Initiative/electionguard/docs/overview/Glossary.md

 ### auxiliary key pair

-Pair of keys (public & secret) used to encrypt/decrypt information sent between guardians.
-Auxiliary key pairs are used
+Pair of keys (public & secret) used to encrypt/decrypt information sent between [election guardians](#guardian).

 ### available guardian

-A guardian that has announced as present for the decryption phase
+A guardian that has announced themselves as present for the decryption phase of an election.

 ### ballot box